 In 2017, Suobo raised over $1300 for a young lady (in CT) with cancer to help offset her treatment expenses.
 This effort was the beginning of a major effort in Connecticut that culminated with him co-founding, Service After Service.
 In 2018, through his direct efforts, Suobo was able to raise over $60K for the nonprofit to support programs within the community, such as the Track Program at the Lower Naugatuck Valley Boys and Girls Club, 10K Hours Math & Reading Program, STEM programs, Financial Literacy Programs, and so much more.
 Aside from his accomplishments with his nonprofit, he has also managed to use his certification as a Six Sigma Black Belt to produce and direct corporate training videos for United Technology Corporation, Pratt & Whitney.

 Suobo Richards was approached by the Director at the Lower Naugatuck Valley Boys and Girls Club in Ansonia to sit on the Advisory Board in early 2017 and has not looked back.
 Since then he was asked by prominent community members to moderate a community conversation with the Ansonia Board of Education on diversity and equity in our schools.
 This is an ongoing effort.
 He is also a founding member of the Connecticut Fairfield and New Haven Chapter of the National Society of Black Engineers.
-His awards include the 2017 Connecticut Veterans Wartime Service Medal, National Defense Ribbon, US Air Force Honor Graduate Award, US Air Force Airman of the Year, Chairman's Award for Manufacturing Excellence, and Merck's President's Award for Quality and Delivery, to name a few.
+His awards include the 2017 Connecticut Veterans Wartime Service Medal, National Defense Ribbon, US Air Force Honor Graduate Award, US Air Force Airman of the Year, Chairman's Award for Manufacturing Excellence, Merck's President's Award for Quality and Delivery, and Westfair Communications Inc's Top 40 Under 40 recognition, to name a few.